R I A L T O

 The hills surrounding the outskirts of Venice are rolling and gold this time of the morning.

-Aja's hair blows in the wind of the drive, watching the hills pass in front of her.
-Michael drives, looking straight ahead, the radio plays pop music.
+Aja's hair blows in the wind as she drives looking straight ahead, the radio plays pop music.

 She breathes deeply.